 At the 2020 United States census, the City and County of Denver had an area of 99,025 acres (400.739 km), including 1,057 acres (4.276 km) of water.

-In 2020, the Stapleton neighborhood was renamed Central Park due to Stapleton's racism.
+In 2020, during the George Floyd protests, the Stapleton neighborhood was renamed Central Park due to Stapleton's racism.

-In 2021, Denver International Airport (DIA) was the 3rd busiest airport in the world with 58.8 million passengers.
+In 2021, Denver International Airport was ranked as the 3rd busiest airport in the world with 58.8 million passengers.

 In the 2021 winter season, Denver began the month of December without any snowfall for the first time in history.